The MySpace Movie: The party

 This short segment proposes a humorous theory as to the origin of Myspace creator Tom Anderson's default profile picture - arriving at a college party, where he is immediately the center of attention.
 (This directly alludes to the fact that whenever a new profile on Myspace is made, Anderson is automatically added as the user's first friend.
 For this reason, Anderson's profile has over two hundred million friends, and in the movie it is humorously assumed that every one of those people is a close friend of his).
 Later on, Anderson consumes copious amounts of pizza, alcohol, and even cocaine.
 A short time later, presumably the morning after, the crowd of Myspace users from the previous evening open the bathroom door while Anderson is vomiting, and take his picture as he hunches over the bowl, resembling Anderson's actual profile picture.

-Vendetta Studios
+Production

 Vendetta Studios, the credited production company, is not classified as an official Motion Picture Production Company on the Internet Movie Database.

 Vendetta Studios' work can be found on YouTube.
 There are, however, two other production companies with similar names: "Vendetta Films" and "Vendetta FX".
 Vendetta states that it is not in any way associated with Myspace.

-David Lehre Productions

 David Lehre Productions, like Vendetta Studios, is not an official production company; instead, it is run by a single man.